 This is one of two prayers for a difficult moment, the loss of pregnancy.
 This is for the once-pregnant woman.
 The other is for her husband/partner.
 They have a parallel structure, with similar themes and cadence moving throughout, with slightly different emotions and points-of-view reflected in the wording.
 Optional lines appear in [brackets].
 Gender choices are identified with a slash, “/”.
-These prayers will appear in my forthcoming book, Jewish Prayers of Hope and Healing.
+These prayers appears in my book, Jewish Prayers of Hope and Healing.

 Loss of a Pregnancy